DSM3810 Manuscript skills: post medieval palaeography and diplomatic

-*Please note that it is recommended that applicants for this course attend a residential workshop in Aberystwyth.
-For further information about attending the workshop, please contact the course tutor Julie Mathias on firstname.lastname@example.org
+*Please note that it is recommended that applicants for this course attend a residential workshop in Aberystwyth (this is not compulsory but it is recommended).
+For further information about attending a workshop, please contact the course tutor Julie Mathias on firstname.lastname@example.org

 After completing this short course you should be able to:

 - Identify and date different styles of handwriting in common use during the period c1450 to c1800;

 - Accurately read different styles of handwriting in common use during the period c1450 to c1800;